 Mental Health counselors are similar to other master’s level counselors, clinicians, and social workers in their training and perspective, yet also are trained to contribute to the counseling profession through the promotion of social justice.
 We in the UMass Boston Mental Health program strongly believe that advocating for and serving underprivileged populations constitutes a crucial element in the life of any helping professional.
 Whereas there are many intellectual aspects to becoming a counselor, the roots of effective counseling always grow from a soil fertilized with values that seek to alleviate the stress of those in direst need.
 Acceptance and positive regard of others are not constants; they evolve over a life-time, feeding off and strengthening the spirit that defines our profession.
 In this respect, there is no better start to becoming an accomplished counselor than to train in a setting that reaches out to people with overwhelming difficulties and few resources.
 It is not so much about what you can actually do to help; it is the actual attempt to help that inspires hope and empowers change.
 We believe that the contribution of this kind of training to students, clients, and the community at large is immense, and carries value and essence that transcend quantitative measures of success.

-The social justice perspective of many MH Counseling programs takes a particular form at UMass Boston.
+The social justice perspective of many Mental Health Counseling programs takes a particular form at UMass Boston.
 In our program, faculty members train students and do research in areas that challenge mainstream psychology and counseling ideas, develop innovative forms of treatment, uncover exploitation and conflicts of interest, and address biases that oppress groups based on sexuality, race, ethnicity, and ability.
 At UMass Boston, master’s level students can participate in research groups with award winning faculty and can be mentored towards their own publications and application to doctoral programs.
 Even when the Mental Health master’s is the final degree for a student, rest assured that UMass students go into the profession ready to address injustice as they see it systemically and in the lives of their clients.

+The Mental Health program is currently undergoing curriculum revisions and will have ready the new curriculum for students matriculating in 2017.
+For further questions, please contact Program Director, Sharon Lamb.
 Students can complete the program in two years attending full-time (summer course work is most likely necessary) but have the option to complete the degree part-time.
 Students who attend part-time typically complete the degree in 3-4 years.

 Our program prepares you to meet the educational requirements for Massachusetts licensure as a Licensed Mental Health Counselor (LMHC).
 Upon completion of the 60-credit master’s degree program, you are eligible to take the licensure exam.
 In addition, Massachusetts requires students to complete 3,360 post-graduate hours employed as a mental health counselor under supervision.